Cal009/mildew-in-cherry-trees/README.md

 ## Hypothesis and Validation

-**Hypothesis**: Infected leaves have clear marks differentiating them from the healthy leaves.
+**Hypothesis 1:**: Infected leaves have clear marks differentiating them from the healthy leaves.
 - __How to Validate__: Research about the disease and build an average image study.<br/>

+**Hypothesis 2:**: The model will be unable to predict as accurately if the background image is different from the original beige background used to train with.
+- __How to Validate__: Use a variety of images with different backgrounds to determine the models accuracy.<br/>

 ### Hypothesis 1: